-Please note: IPOs with deal values that are less than $25mm, best efforts offerings, oil and gas royalty trusts, business development companies, pricing on OTC Bulletin Board and OTC Pink Sheets are excluded from the above narrative.
+Please note: IPOs with deal values that are less than $25 million, best efforts offerings, oil and gas royalty trusts, business development companies, IPOs pricing on OTC Bulletin Board or OTC Pink Sheets are excluded from this narrative.
+Venture capital data is for US headquartered companies with minimum deal size of $1 million and a minimum pre-money valuation of $5 million.
+Data from SEC filings and third-party databases as of September 30, 2021.